Proper Forklift Maintenance to Increase Operator Safety

 Posted by: admin on April 8, 2014

 Forklift maintenance is important – and often overlooked.
-While many mistakes are the result of not paying attention, a lot of accidents are caused by a forklift not performing up to standards.
-Some harmful accidents can certainly be avoided by performing regular maintenance checks.
+While many mistakes are the result of not paying attention, many accidents are caused by a forklift not performing up to standards.
+Some harmful accidents are avoidable by performing regular maintenance checks.
 The U.S. Occupational Health and Safety Administration (OSHA) classifies all forklifts (electric and gas-powered) as Powered Industrial Trucks.
 One of the most important safety checks with forklifts has to do with proper maintenance.
 According to OSHA, failing to adhere to a regular forklift maintenance schedule can cause costly accidents.

-OSHA has a recommended forklift maintenance guide on their website, and many of these common sense safety measures are included with our training courses.
-If you ignore forklift maintenance, don’t be surprised if – more like when – injuries or accidents occur.
+OSHA recommends a forklift maintenance guide on their website, and many of these common sense safety measures are included with our training courses.
+If you ignore forklift maintenance or don’t use the proper forklift maintenance tools, don’t be surprised if – more like when – injuries or accidents occur.
 It’s always a good idea to create, maintain, and update your forklift maintenance schedule and keep up with forklift preventative maintenance.

 Many mishaps with forklifts can be avoided altogether with a sensible, easy-to-follow forklift maintenance plan.
 We’ll show you how to create and maintain an OSHA-forklift maintenance program as part of our training classes!

-- Accident prevention: A good portion of forklift accidents are caused by driver negligence, but others are caused by improperly maintained equipment.
-If you want to avoid accidents on the job, keeping a regular forklift maintenance schedule is highly recommended.
+✓ Accident prevention: Many forklift accidents are caused by driver negligence, but others are caused by improperly maintained equipment.
+That’s why forklift maintenance tools are so important to overall safety.
+If you want to avoid accidents on the job, keeping a regular forklift maintenance checklist and schedule is highly recommended.